ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 - ``templates/main.yml`` - templates that the role deploys.
 - ``meta/main.yml`` - metadata for the role, including role dependencies.

-You may add other YAML files in some directories.
+You can add other YAML files in some directories.
 For example, you can place platform-specific tasks in separate files and refer to them in the ``tasks/main.yml`` file:

 .. code-block:: yaml